DJ Horg: Acting career and transition to music (1985–1996)

 From 1985 to 1987, Leroux was one of the main actors in the humorous TV series Paul, Marie et les Enfants.
 The 57-episode show portrays the daily life of a Quebec family.
 In 1988, he acted in La Grenouille et la Baleine by Jean-Claude Lord.
 The film starred Fanny Lauzier as Daphne, a young girl with an exceptional relationship with whales and dolphins due to her highly developed hearing.
 Her life changes when her grandfather decides to sell the seaside inn where she lives.
 Leroux played her brother Alexandre.
 This was the sixth and most popular film in the Contes pour tous series.
 It was awarded and showcased at various international festivals, with 240,000 viewers in theaters, making it the largest Canadian audience of 1989.

-In 1988, he was part of the co-hosting team and played various roles on the sketch show Charamoule.
+In 1988, he was part of the co-hosting team and played various roles on the Sketch comedy TV show Charamoule.
 In 1990, Leroux played the role of the Yellow Mage in the second episode of Les Filles de Caleb.
 In 1991, the show Watatatow began, where he portrayed Bérubé until 1992.

 In the mid-1990s, Leroux explained that he moved towards hip-hop and distanced himself from acting.
 He adopted the name DJ Horg and specialized in scratching and beat production.

 In 1996, in the film Le Cri de la nuit, he starred alongside Pierre Curzi and Louise Richer.